MpumeleloNtobi/mastering-taproot/README.md

 Parts of this repository will also be used in future Bitcoin developer onboarding sessions, further supporting newcomers entering Script, Taproot, and protocol-level engineering.

+**Notebook Edition (Early Preview):**

+An early MyST-based notebook version is being developed alongside this repository, enabling interactive execution of the core chapters (real testnet flows) as the project continues to mature.

 ---

 ### Repository Structure